 - Soft, cold foods such as applesauce, yogurt, mashed sweet potato, and cottage cheese.

-TIP: Medical experts recommend that you avoid amber teething necklaces due to their risk of choking.
+TIP: Medical experts recommend that you avoid amber teething necklaces and bracelets due to their risk of both being a choking hazard.
 The Mayo Clinic also advises that we avoid homeopathic teething tablets and gels since some have been found to have more of the ingredients listed on the label and have caused health issues including seizures and breathing difficulties.